The EIDM Casebook: Issue 3

-The National Collaborating Centre for Methods and Tools (NCCMT) is pleased to announce that we are assembling a second collection of evidence-informed decision making success (EIDM) stories in public health.
-Following the success of the first issue of the EIDM Casebook, we invite individuals and organizations to submit abstracts describing efforts to achieve EIDM in public health practice, programs and policy.
+The National Collaborating Centre for Methods and Tools (NCCMT) is pleased to announce that we are assembling a third collection of evidence-informed decision making (EIDM) success stories in public health.
+Following the success of the first two issues of the EIDM Casebook, we invite individuals and organizations to submit abstracts describing efforts to achieve EIDM in public health practice, programs and policy.
 Be a part of this growing collection of selected success stories that illustrates what EIDM looks like across the country.

 Click here to download the abstract submission template.
 Submissions can be sent to firstname.lastname@example.org.